prasad2309/CuisineCompass/README.md

 # CuisineCompass: A Cloud-Based Restaurant Recommendation System

 This project implements a Dining Concierge Chatbot using AWS services.
-The chatbot can take user inputs such as location, cuisine preference, dining time, number of people, and email, and then push this information to an SQS queue.
+The chatbot can take user inputs such as location, cuisine preference, dining time, number of people, and email and provide restaurant recommendations based on those preferences.

 ## Table of Contents
 - [Architecture](#architecture)